dappernerddesigns/colour-brain/README.md

 A modest browser based version of the brilliant card game Colour-Brain.

 1 player, 3 lives, 10 colours.
 Have at it.
-Host version available here: (link inbound)
+Host version available here: https://colour-brain-browser.netlify.app/

 ## How to play